sudhanshu-gupta-3/TDS-evaluation/Prompt.md

 ## Dataset Selection

-Use the **GTSRB (German Traffic Sign Recognition Benchmark)** dataset as the primary training dataset.
+Use the German Traffic Sign Recognition Benchmark dataset as the primary training dataset.

 Additionally: